raspberrypilearning/astro-pi-mission-zero/en/step_1.md

 This activity can be completed in a morning or afternoon.
 Students can work by themselves on in teams of up to four.
 This project will guide them through writing a short Python program to show a personal message and measure the lighting conditions on the Astro Pi.

+Every participant also has the opportunity to enter the "Name the new Astro Pis" competition.

 Read the [official guidelines document](https://astro-pi.org/wp-content/uploads/2018/09/Astro_Pi_Mission_Zero_Guidelines_2018_19_V12_pages.pdf){:target="_blank"} for Mission Zero.